Assistant Professor, Design Studies

 Teaching and Research Interests

 Her research interests focus on Indigenous iconography.
-She is interested in in developing a wide network of museums curators and researchers, conducting research activities within museum collections in Europe, presenting at conferences and publishing scholarly articles in this ara.
-Charette works and experiments with design thinking to expand her DBL teaching approach.
+She is interested in developing a wide network of museum curators and researchers, conducting research activities within museum collections in Europe, presenting at conferences and publishing scholarly articles in this area.
+Dr. Charette works and experiments with design thinking to expand her DBL teaching approach.